 Tort law in any area can be quite complex unless you have education, training, and experience within the legal profession.
 As such, you may not be aware of the laws that will impact the outcome of your Dallas case.
 Two of the most critical laws include the statute of limitations and contributory negligence laws.
 We go into further details about each of them below.

-In personal injury claims, the statute of limitations begins running from the date of the accident, or from the date in which you were diagnosed with injuries caused by the accident, and then continues to run for two years.
+In personal injury claims, the statute of limitations begins running from the date of the accident, or from the date on which you were diagnosed with injuries caused by the accident, and then continues to run for two years.
 Once the two years have passed, if you haven’t already filed your claim, then you will unfortunately be barred from having your Dallas injury claim heard in court unless you qualify for an exception.

 Contributory negligence laws refer to what happens to your claim if you are partially responsible for causing the accident you were involved in.
 Texas adheres to a modified comparative negligence statute that allows claimants who have played a part in the cause of their injuries to still pursue their claim, but their award will be reduced as per their percentage of culpability.